industrialdev/wicket-wp-account-centre/docs/engineering/ac-org-profile.md

 - `hide_alternate_name_field` — adds `alternateName` to the widget's `hiddenFields`.
 Since the shared component has no dedicated `hidden_fields` arg for the org widget, this is passed via `widget_config['hiddenFields']`.
 - `mdp_json_fields` — JSON string decoded into the `fields` array passed to the component.
 Legacy; ignored entirely when `mdp_json_config` is set.
 - `mdp_json_config` — open-ended JSON object forwarded verbatim to the component as `widget_config` (any current or future MDP widget option).
 See "MDP Widget Config" below.
-- `mdp_json_sections` — **inert.** This field is never read by `init.php` and has no effect: the org profile widget component has no `sections` arg (unlike the individual profile component), so any value ever saved here has always been silently dropped at render time — before and after the widget-config refactor.
-It's kept in the ACF group, visible and unhidden, purely so a value saved before this was noticed isn't hidden from whoever configured the block.
-It gets no migrate link and no CodeMirror (see `assets/js/wicket-acc-acf-field-deprecation.js`, `isInertOrgSectionsField()`).
-Use `mdp_json_config`'s `sections` key instead if the MDP widget ever adds real section support for organization profiles.
+- `mdp_json_sections` — **inert at render, but migratable.** This field is never read by `init.php` and has no effect: the org profile widget component has no `sections` arg (unlike the individual profile component), so any value ever saved here has always been silently dropped at render time — before and after the widget-config refactor.
+It still gets the standard "Copy this value into MDP Widget Config" migrate link and auto-hide-when-empty behavior (`assets/js/wicket-acc-acf-field-deprecation.js`), writing into `mdp_json_config`'s `sections` key — so a previously-saved value has somewhere to go, ready for if the org widget ever adds real section support.
+No CodeMirror (deprecated field, plain textarea like the other legacy fields).

 ### Language And API